-You’re running low on essential oils and start shopping for more, but what’s the deal with the range of prices?
+You’re low on essential oils and need to buy more, but what’s the deal with the range of prices?
 How do you know what you’re really getting?

 Start by reading the label: